 Reports are also graded on your presentation.
 Is the material presented in a logical way?
 Can all of the required results be found with ease?
 Are the results discussed intelligently, in a good technical language?
 Be advised that your discussion and conclusions will probably carry more weight than production of the right answers.

-All labs are due at the meeting after they were conducted.
 Due dates are listed on the syllabus.
 After the due date reports will be accepted maximum one week late for 75% credit.

 You should keep a copy of the work you turn-in.